justLV/onju-voice-maubot/README.md

 You'll need to verify this device from the Beeper client.

-If you are having issues getting messages from rooms with e2ee, you may need to remove the Chat integration and re-add it while your plugin is running and keys should be automatically setup properly.
+If you are having issues getting messages from rooms with e2ee, you may need to remove the integration and re-add it while your plugin is running, and keys should then be automatically setup properly.